 I love buying gifts for other people.
-In fact, I start shopping for Christmas gifts in July.
+In fact, I started shopping for Christmas gifts in July.

 My secret wouldn’t be as big of a deal if it weren’t for the fact that I’m not also secretly a millionaire.
 If Phillip’s salary were perhaps 10x what he makes, then I could shop to my heart’s content!
 Like many of you, however, we do not have unlimited resources at our disposal.

-Note: if you are one of the lucky few that DOES have an endless supply of money, please stop reading this post and go shopping!
+Note: if you are one of the lucky few who have an endless supply of money, please stop reading this post and go shopping!

 This unfortunate dichotomy (which is a fancy word for “two opposite ideas”) means that I have to get creative if I want to continue indulging myself without Phillip taking away my credit cards.

 Let me share with you a few tricks and inexpensive gift ideas best gifts that I’ve learned over the years that allow me to stretch my resources without breaking the bank.

 If you’re anything like my husband, then sometimes special days have a funny way of sneaking up on you.
-(Of course, that would have absolutely nothing to do with your six-year-old darling angel giving you his classmate’s birthday party invitation the morning of!)
-Or, if you’re anything like, you notice toys and gifts all year long that you want to purchase but decide to wait until the holidays are closer (which always results in said gift now costing double the price).
+(Of course, that would have absolutely nothing to do with your six-year-old darling angel giving you his classmate’s birthday party invitation the morning of!).
+Or, if another person you’re anything like, you notice toys and gifts all year long that you want to purchase but decide to wait until the holidays are closer (which always results in the said gift now costing double the price).

 This is where a gift closet comes in handy!
 As I go through each day, I keep an eye out for sales on items that I know my family members would love.
 When something does go on sale, I purchase it right then (who cares if Christmas is five months away?) and stick it on a shelf away from sticky little hands.
 This ensures that when the holidays come up, I’m not desperately scrambling on December 24th to find a Hatchimal somewhere within a 500-mile radius or the best cheap Christmas gifts!

-The gift closet also works perfectly when you find an amazing sale/clearance item or the best cheap gift for Christmas gifts that you know your kids will never use, but you want to buy it just to say you got 90% off!
+The gift closet also works perfectly when you find an amazing sale/clearance item or the best cheap gift for Christmas gifts that you know everyone on your list or kids will never use, but you want to buy them just to say you got 90% off!
 (This happens quite frequently in my Facebook group.)
 Just stick it in the gift closet and pull it out next time you need a present for a last-minute birthday party!
-(Or the embarrassing moment when someone gives you a Christmas gift and you forgot to get them something.)
+(Or the embarrassing moment when someone gives you holiday gifts and you forgot to get them something.)

-Having a gift closet also ends up saving me several hundred dollars each year by never paying full-price on gifts for birthdays and other holidays!
+Having a cheap gift in the closet also ends up being a great price saving me several hundred dollars each year by never paying full price on thoughtful very affordable gifts, for birthdays and other holidays!

-Using free gift cards is one of my favorite ways to pay for my shopping addition habit.
+Using free gift cards is one of my favorite ways to pay for my shopping habits.
 (It’s not an addiction!
 I could stop any time I wanted!).
-In fact, this year for Christmas, my husband I have earned over $1,000 in free gift cards that we plan on using at Target, Walmart, etc. to pay for our holiday season!
+In fact, this year for Christmas, my husband and I have earned over $1,000 in free gift cards that we plan on using at Target, Walmart, etc. to pay for our holiday season!

 Getting free gift cards is really not too difficult, and it requires very little effort on your part.
 GO HERE to see my list of all of the different methods we used to make this Christmas completely debt-free without going broke!

-Since we don’t really do Santa, the gift cards themselves make great gifts for our kids as well.
+Since we don’t really do Santa, the gift cards themselves make great gift ideas for our kids as well.
 They love going to the store after the holidays (when prices are back to normal) and making their own purchases!

 Looking for other ways to keep Christ in Christmas throughout December?